Is this service worthwhile?

 Why does my veterinarian need to use your service?
 He/she went to veterinary school, why can’t they figure it out?

 This is a very common question.
 There are many reasons your veterinarian may seek specialty consultation, especially with neurological problems.
 We have several years more training in neurology and our patients are only pets with neurological disorders.
-This is why your family practitioner may prefer to refer you to a specialist than attempt to diagnose and treat your pet themselves.
+This is why your family practitioner may prefer to consult a specialist.
 Here are links to very good articles by CriticalCareDVM and Veterinary Practice News.